 The day dawned grey, as is normal for this time in the summer in the SF bay area.
-I could feel depression weighing on my head like a gargoyle as I lay in bed, with my cats piled together next to me, and I felt the chill of the morning even with all the blankets.
+I could feel depression weighing on my head as I lay in bed, with my cats piled together next to me, and I felt the chill of the morning even with all the blankets.
 Now was the time to choose whether to let myself go into the dark places in my head, or whether to fight it.
 I sat (or rather: lay) with that decision for awhile.
 Depression scrabbled at the inside of my head, begging me to come inside and play.

 Life is strange and hard, especially when one has a tendency to ruminate on the hard stuff.
 There's a fine line between problem-solving and blame sometimes.
 I've found that I tend to focus on "why" a lot: why did that person or those people do that to me?
 The victim thinking isn't helpful, of course, but the curiosity is genuine.
 Except that it doesn't help, and it's time to let that go.
 I may never know why.
 I just have to accept that.